 Consider again the arc $\omega_b$ in $T_b$ of $q_b$--length of order $s_b$.
 Then the $q_b$--length of every component of $\omega_b \cap F^b_\alpha$ is larger than $f^b$.
 Therefore

 As before, applying \lemref{Length-Int} to $\omega_b$ and $\alpha$ in $q_b$ we have

-The reason we can ignore the additive errors here is that since $\alpha$ is not short in $Z$, it has to intersect some boundary curve of $Q_b$.
-Then \corref{CollarLemma} implies that $l^b \gmul s_b$ and the additive error can be absorbed into the fraction $\frac{l^b}{s_b}$.
-Multiplying the last two inequality, taking the square root and summing over all arcs in $T_b$, we obtain
+The reason we can ignore the additive errors here is that since $\alpha$ is not short in $Z$, it has to either be an essential curve in $Q_b$ or intersect some boundary curve of $Q_b$.
+In either case, $l^b \gmul s_b$, in the first case by definition of the size and in the second case by \corref{CollarLemma}.
+Hence, the additive error can be absorbed into the fraction $\frac{l^b}{s_b}$.
+Multiplying the last two inequalities, taking the square root and summing over all arcs in $T_b$, we obtain